Chronic lymphocytic leukemia

 Chronic lymphocytic leukemia (CLL) is a hematological malignancy characterized by the proliferation of mostly mature but abnormal leukocytes.

-CLL is considered the most common type of leukemia in the Western hemisphere; its prevalence in Europe and North America ranges from 29-38% of all leukaemias 1.
-It primarily affects adults ~65-70 years of age 3.
+Chronic lymphocytic leukemia is considered the most common type of leukemia in the Western hemisphere; its prevalence in Europe and North America ranges from 29-38% of all leukaemias 1.
+It primarily affects adults 65-70 years of age 3.

 The diagnosis is generally established by a bone marrow biopsy and immunophenotyping.

 Up to half of the patients can be asymptomatic with the disease being incidentally discovered by routine blood workup 3.
 Patients may sometimes present with hepatomegaly, splenomegaly or both and/or hemolytic anemia.

 It is a B-lineage neoplasm of prefollicular center cells that is usually associated with circulating neoplastic small lymphocytes.
 From a morphologic and immunophenotypic perspective, the malignant cells of chronic lymphocytic leukemia tend to be identical to those of nodal-based small lymphocytic lymphoma (SLL), and these two malignancies are thought to represent different manifestations of the same disease 1.
 This is reflected in the latest WHO classification of haematolymphoid tumors (5th edition).

 There are two common staging systems in use which are:

 As with other types of bone marrow infiltrative disease, it is possible to see a diffusely hypointense signal of bone structures on T1, easier to see on spinal MRI.

 Chronic lymphocytic leukemia treatment is offered in the presence of active disease, which is characterized by any of the listed below 7:

 uncontrolled autoimmune cytopenias